normid291/errand-concierge/README.md

 **AWS Agents for Humans Hackathon submission**

-Errand Concierge is a conversational AI agent that helps you manage errands, appointments, and small tasks through natural chat — parse a messy brain-dump into organized items, reschedule things by saying "push the dentist to Friday," mark things done, and sync everything to your Google Calendar automatically.
+Errand Concierge is a conversational AI agent that helps you manage errands, appointments, and small tasks through natural chat, parse a messy brain-dump into organized items, reschedule things by saying "push the dentist to Friday," mark things done, and sync everything to your Google Calendar automatically.

 Built with the [Strands Agents SDK](https://github.com/strands-agents), running on AWS Bedrock via a custom OpenAI-compatible endpoint (Bedrock Mantle), with a FastAPI backend and a hand-built vanilla HTML/CSS/JS frontend.